ballerina-platform/lsp4intellij/README.md

        </application-components>
        ```

-  2. Add the following extensions to get the relevant features, as listed below.
+  2. Add the following extensions to get the relevant features as listed below.

         - Code completion
             ```xml